c1t4r/HPC-Container-HOWTOs/docs/INSTALL.md

-# Singularity Containers on your local computer
+# Bring Your Own Environment - Create Singularity Containers on your local computer

+## About

+This document shows by example how users can create their custom containers on their personal computers and export them to the HPC system JUSTUS.

 ## Prerequisites

-You need a personal computer with root access to install singularity and create containers.
+You will need a personal computer with root access to install singularity and create containers.
-As of now the singularity runtime cannot be used under nonprivileged user accounts for that purpose, although this may become possible in future versions.
+As of now the singularity runtime cannot be utilized fully under nonprivileged user accounts for that purpose, although this may become possible in future versions.
 This document uses version 2.3 of singularity.

 ### RPM package